 If you’re looking for more inspiring stories of women in ag, look no further.

 Chances are, you’ve listened to an episode or two of the Rural Women Inspired Podcast.
+When you listen, you’ll hear some very inspiring stories of women in ag.
 But, there’s another lovely lady I found interviewing women.
 Meet Katie.

 Why Katie started “Ag Told by Katie”

 Katie didn’t grow up in agriculture and she struggled at first to find her place in the ag industry.
 She was worried about how she could get started in it without growing up on a farm or ranch herself.
 Throughout college she worked in various agricultural jobs, met her (now) husband, and received a degree in Animal Science.

 As she navigated everything she wanted to connect with other women in the industry and tell their inspiring stories of women in ag.
 As she began to connect with other women she realized that there were plenty who wanted to be a part of the ag community or had a passion for ag and didn’t grow up in it.